Overview of NCTMB Program

 How the NCTMB Program Works

-Applicants will complete a written application (downloadable on this site) prior to acceptance into the program.
+Applicants will complete a written application prior to acceptance into the program.
 Successful applicants will be birders who have demonstrated enthusiasm for the hobby and who are capable of fulfilling the physical demands of attendance and participation during the calendar year.
 This includes all scheduled class times and field trips.

-The class size will be limited to 12 participants to ensure a quality experience for all.
+The class size will be limited to 12 participants to insure a quality experience for all.

 North Central Texas Master Birder